AlexandreResende/authentication-service/README.md

 - create a error middleware to handle responses status code (throw new Error(NOT_FOUND)) - DONE
 - remove user - DONE
 - add scope to user - DONE (pending an enum of scopes and validate the incoming scopes)
-- remove scope from user
+- remove scope from user - DONE
-- application scope on token generation
+- add scopes on token generation - DONE
 - refresh the access token - /refresh endpoint
 - add input validation